Br4ggs/PIDbot/README.md

 # PIDbot
 PIDbot is a 2-wheeled robot which makes use of multiple PID-controllers to be able to drive around with precision.
 The main intent of this project was to demonstrate the usage of PID-controllers in a tangible way that highlights their usefulness and versatility.
+You can see the robot in action [here](https://youtu.be/BozTpqbJ4OE)!

 <div align="center">
 <img src="images/robotguide.jpg" alt="Robot guide" width="50%" height="50%">